Call Now For A Free Consultation

 “As a fiduciary, a real estate broker must disclose to his or her client all material information that the broker knows or could reasonably obtain regarding the property or relating to the transaction.
 The facts that a broker must learn, and the advice and counsel required of the broker, depend on the facts of the transaction, the knowledge and experience of the client, the questions asked by the client, the nature of the property, and the terms of sale.
 The broker must place himself or herself in the position of the client and consider the type of information required for the client to make a well-informed decision.”

 Breach of fiduciary duty commonly occurs when a broker or agent intentionally fails to inform the client of a known material fact or is negligent in performing his or her duties.
-If these actions result in caused damages or loss to a buyer or seller, then the client may bring a claim for breach of fiduciary duty.
+If these actions cause damages or loss to a buyer or seller, then the client may bring a claim for breach of fiduciary duty, along with claims such as negligence (which can trigger insurance coverage).
 The following are common examples of property affected by breach of fiduciary duty:

 • Unpaid taxes